Wednesday, September 23, 2015

 “Your rent is due.
 It’s way late.
 Pay up,” the landlord said to The Man Across the Street.
 “And you owe me two cigars.”

 “Don’t you know about Hanukkah?
 The oil didn’t run out.
-The rent will get paid,” Coral said, holding her nose.
+The rent will get paid,” Coral said.
+She held her nose in protest.

-“Let’s go, kid,” The Man Across the Street said, nudging Coral down the steps.
+“Let’s go, kid,” The Man Across the Street said.
+He nudged Coral down the steps.
 “Don’t say another word.”

-When Coral and The Man Across the Street got to the Dollar Store, Coral bought nine blue candles.
-The duo walked back to the apartment building, hustling to avoid the landlord and his nasty cigars.
+When Coral and The Man Across the Street got to the Dollar Store, Coral bought a box of blue Hanukkah candles.
+The duo walked back to the apartment building and hustled to avoid the landlord.
+The coins in Puddles and her tin can clinked and clanked as she walked up the stairs.

-“I’m doing this for you, kid,” The Man Across the Street said, setting up his menorah in the window.
+“Happy Hanukkah,” The Man Across the Street said, as he set up his menorah in the window.
+“Tonight, I will light the candles and expect miracles.
+Thanks, kid.”

-After dinner that night, Mr. Graf read the Hanukkah prayers while lighting the candles in their window.
+After dinner that night, Mr. Graf chanted the Hanukkah prayers while lighting the candles in their window.

-Blessed are You, Lord our God, King of the universe, Who has kept us in life, sustained us, and brought us to this moment,” he read, while Coral watched The Man Across the Street light his own Hanukkah candles.
+Blessed are You, Lord our God, King of the universe, Who has kept us in life, sustained us, and brought us to this moment,” he sang in Hebrew, while Coral watched The Man Across the Street light his own Hanukkah candles.

 “The rent is getting paid!”
-Coral said, watching more pennies drop from the apartment’s heating vent into her tin can.
+Coral said.
+With that, she watched more coins drop from the apartment’s heating vent into her tin can.
 “It’s the miracle of Hanukkah.
 The oil never runs out!
-Just like the pennies from The Man Upstairs keep overflowing.”
+Just like the coins from The Man Upstairs keep overflowing.”

 Copyright 2015 Jennifer Waters

-Sequel to "The Man Upstairs: The Story of Coral Graf and Pennies from a Tin Can" (1/3/15), "The Man Downstairs: The Story of Coral Graf and Her Missing Pennies" (7/13/15), and "The Man Next Door: The Story of Coral Graf and the Neighborhood Pennies" (8/5/15).
+Sequel to "The Man Upstairs: The Story of Coral Graf and Coins from a Tin Can" (1/3/15), "The Man Downstairs: The Story of Coral Graf and Her Missing Coins" (7/13/15), and "The Man Next Door: The Story of Coral Graf and the Neighborhood Coins" (8/5/15).

 Dedicated to my grandmother, Augusta Renner Graf Waters.